Simulating Classification Models for Ex-Ante Evaluation of Predict-Then-Optimize Methods: Introduction

-Although both theoretical and empirical studies demonstrate that DFL outperforms standard PTO, these methods often introduce significant computational challenges, raising open questions about their scalability.
-Additionally, DFL currently faces limitations concerning the structure of the optimization models, such as the requirement for a linear objective function \cite{mandi2024decision}.
-In this work, we do not attempt to address these open challenges.
-Instead, we will focus on the original assumption of PTO that more accurate predictions lead to better decisions, given that standard PTO remains more tractable and therefore applicable to a broader range of problems.

-Recently, Doneda et al.~\cite{doneda2024rob} introduced a methodology called \textit{simulated ML} for evaluating the impact of the prediction accuracy of binary classifiers on solution quality in PTO approaches.
+Recently, \citet{doneda2024rob} introduced a methodology called \textit{simulated ML} for evaluating the impact of the prediction accuracy of a binary classifier on solution quality in a PTO method.
 Rather than having to train and test various ML models, their method relies on an algorithm that simulates the predictions a binary classifier would make at a controlled level of predictive performance.
 They demonstrated how this method can be used to identify the minimum performance requirements an ML model must meet to ensure that the optimized solutions reach a desired level of quality.
 An important advantage of their method is that it is model-agnostic: it does not depend on the internal mechanics of specific binary classification algorithms, but instead relies on a general characterization of model performance using standard error metrics.

 In this paper, we will experimentally evaluate the accuracy of the simulation algorithm proposed by \citet{doneda2024rob}, and we introduce and evaluate a new algorithm for simulating predictions from multiclass classifiers.
 In a computational study, we analyze how effective these algorithms are in approximating actual model performance and demonstrate how they can be used to determine the performance thresholds needed to achieve specific cost targets in a machine scheduling problem.
+Finally, we use the methodology to situate and evaluate three actual ML models within the broader landscape of simulated performance profiles.